-a) If a member of staff suspects that a girl has suffered or may be at risk of suffering FGM or subject to Forced Marriage they must discuss these concerns with the DSL immediately.
-The DSL will follow Safeguarding Children Partnership procedures and contact S&PH by phone

-- b) The DSL or Teacher will follow advice from S&PH before discussing such concerns with parents or carers. - c) If a member of staff discovers by disclosure by the victim, or peer, or physical evidence (which is highly unlikely for a member of school staff) that FGM has taken place.
-The DSL must be informed immediately and a referral to S&PH, which is effectively a referral to the police made initially by phone.
+- a) If a member of staff suspects that a girl has suffered or may be at risk of suffering FGM or subject to Forced Marriage they must discuss these concerns with the DSL immediately.
+The DSL will follow Safeguarding Children Partnership procedures and contact S&PH by phone.
+If the child is believed to be in immediate risk the Police should be contacted on 999. b) The DSL or Teacher will follow advice from S&PH before discussing such concerns with parents or carers. - c) If a member of staff discovers by disclosure by the victim, or peer, or physical evidence (which is highly unlikely for a member of school staff) that FGM has taken place.
+The DSL must be informed immediately and should contact the Police and then the S&PH.

-In this case if the member of staff is a teacher (or employed to carry out teaching duties) the referral to S&PH will be made by this teacher with the guidance and support of the DSL.
+In this case if the member of staff is a teacher (or employed to carry out teaching duties) the referral to Police and the S&PH will be made by this teacher with the guidance and support of the DSL.
 For other staff such a referral will be made by the DSL but this will need to identify the member of staff and the information they have reported.